vmware-archive/datadog-config-oss/README.md

 1. Copy `config-example.yml` to `config.yml` and update it to match your environment, see config.yml section below for more information on the parameters used therein.

 #### Creating a new dashboard by importing from DataDog
-1. Make sure your ```config.yml``` file is populated with necessary values.
+1. Make sure your `config.yml` file is populated with necessary values.
 See config.yml section below for more information.
 2. Create a dashboard on the Datadog web UI (Dashboards -> New Dashboard)
-3. Import the dashboard by ID, ```https://app.datadoghq.com/dash/85829``` where 85829 is the dashboard ID.
+3. Import the dashboard by ID, `https://app.datadoghq.com/dash/85829` where 85829 is the dashboard ID.

-        bundle install
         bundle exec rake <environment>:get_dashboard_json_erb[<id number>,<path/to/template.json.erb>]

     - Note: do not add a space between the id number and the path.
 Rake is weird.
-    - Note: the filename must end in ```.json.erb``` for the rake task to find and push the dashboard.
+    - Note: the filename must end in `.json.erb` for the rake task to find and push the dashboard.
     - Note: this will pull down the screenboard into the given path, replacing the environment specific deployment with <%= deployment %>, the environment specific bosh deployment with <%= bosh_deployment %>, and putting the corresponding variables for the current environment in path/to/template_thresholds.yml.

 4. Commit your changes to source control.

 #### Pushing dashboard to datadog
-1. Make sure your ```config.yml``` file is populated with necessary values.
+1. Make sure your `config.yml` file is populated with necessary values.
 See config.yml section for more information.
 2. Push changes to deployment

-        rake prod:push
+        bundle exec rake prod:push

 ### Alerts

 #### Creating a new alert from DataDog
 Basically the same workflow as dashboards, but with different commands.

-        bundle install
         bundle exec rake <environment>:get_alert_json_erb[<id number>,<path/to/template.json.erb>]

 #### Per-job alerts